Everything You Need to Know About Official Visits

 How does an official visit work?

-You can start taking official visits after your first day of classes your senior year of high school.
-For some sports, there is window of time at the end of the athlete’s junior year in which they can take an official visit.
-The NCAA created this update to the rule to give student-athletes more time to take their officials.
-A coach may extend an official visit offer to you during a phone call, email, text or direct message.
+Depending on the sport and division level, athletes can begin taking official visits junior year.
+A coach may extend an official visit offer to recruits during a phone call, email, text or direct message.
 Once a coach invites you, grab your family schedule and work out a weekend to take the trip.

 While receiving an invite does indicate you are at the top of a coach’s recruiting list, it doesn’t mean you’ve locked in your spot just yet.
 This means the coach will be evaluating you during your entire official visit.
 Most importantly, visits are a great way for coaches to get a better understanding of your personality and character.
 They want to see if you are a recruit who will be a positive asset to their team and the school.